 Training opportunities are offered for a variety of people who are interested in learning about mental health issues.

-In February 2013, the traditional Adult Mental Health Core Training series moved to the “new” Minnesota Center for Mental Health at the University of Minnesota (School of Social Work, College of Continuing Education, and the Department of Psychiatry).
-While the Adult Mental Health Division will continue to educate the state on public policy, finances and direction, the Minnesota Center for Mental Health will focus on current best practice and application of mental health services to those we serve.
+In February 2013, the traditional Adult Mental Health Core Training series moved to the “new” Minnesota Center for Chemical and Mental Health at the University of Minnesota (School of Social Work, College of Continuing Education, and the Department of Psychiatry).
+While the Adult Mental Health Division will continue to educate the state on public policy, finances and direction, the Minnesota Center for Chemical and Mental Health will focus on current best practice and application of mental health services to those we serve.

-Minnesota Center for Mental Health Webinar Series
+Minnesota Center for Chemical and Mental Health Webinar Series

-The Minnesota Center for Mental Health MCMH presents webinars on the second Friday of each month between noon and 1 p.m. throughout the year.
+The Minnesota Center for Chemical and Mental Health (MNCAMH) presents webinars on the second Friday of each month between noon and 1 p.m. throughout the year.
 Attendance is possible either in person at the University of Minnesota in 155 Peters Hall or online.
 The address is 1404 Gortner Avenue, St. Paul, MN 55108.
-Online information changes for each webinar and will be posted prior to the event on the MCMH website.
+Online information changes for each webinar and will be posted prior to the event on the MNCAMH website.
 Webinars are designed to provide behavioral health professionals with information pertinent to current practice issues and research in the field of substance use and mental health.
 Our quarterly Practice Brief provides additional information and resources that augment the Webinar topics.
 Periodically we will also focus on core competencies that providers have indicated an interest exploring in more depth.
 Each person attending the webinar either in person or online is eligible to receive one CEU upon successful completion of a post-test.